klippa-app/receipt-ocr/README.md

   Response Handling: The script checks if the request was successful and prints the extracted data or an error message.

 ### Important Notes:
-Ensure you utilize secure methods to store and manage your API keys.
+Ensure you use secure methods to store and manage your API keys.
 Always refer to the official Klippa API documentation for the most up-to-date information, including any changes in endpoints or request formats.
 The API may have rate limits or require specific image formats—consult the documentation for these details.